-Complacency on the users’ part can lead to extended charging, even though most models come with a battery charge indicator which makes it easy for the users to check the battery level.
-The vape device can be damaged when left plugged into the power outlet for too long.
+Lack of attention to the vape can lead to extended charging even though most models come with a battery charge indicator, making it easy for the users to check the battery level.

 I have mentioned earlier that regulated mods often come with numerous features.
-However, navigating through these features can prove to be unnecessary and troublesome to those who are technologically challenged.
+However, navigating these features can prove unnecessary and troublesome for some.

 Understanding Unregulated Mods